Normation/rudder/contributing/webapp.md

 ### Setup Run configuration
 1. In _Run -> Edit Configuration_ add a new configuration and choose Jetty Runner
+- Jetty Runner Folder : _downloaded jar of jetty-runner with version BELOW 11 from https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-runner/
+(jetty 11 is not supported yet because of the lack of support for the servlet version used by rudder)_
 - Module : <all modules>
 - Path : `/rudder`
 - WebApp Folder :